 There are examples of people changing qualities of their personalities, often dramatically, after an experience such as an organ transplant, brain injury or ECT (electroconvulsive therapy) for depression – see the Psych Central post ECT: The Electric Personality Change By Ronald Pies, M.D.

-In addition to multiple Creative Mind posts on the subject, here are a few articles about traits associated with creative people, with excerpts:
+In addition to multiple posts on The Creative Mind site on the subject, here are a few selected articles about personality traits associated with creative people.

 By Hanna Vock, Anja Kintscher and Heike Brandt.
 We consider creativity a significant part of giftedness.